opencomputeproject/SAI-Challenger/usecases/README.md

 <a href="url"><img src="../img/sai-challenger-cs.svg" align="center" width="500" ></a>

 The standalone mode **SHOULD** be used in case of:
-- running TCs on vslib SAI implementation;
+- running TCs on vslib SAI implementation
-- running TCs without traffic (without `--traffic` option) on HW;
+- running TCs without traffic (without `--traffic` option) on HW
-- running TCs with/without traffic on ASIC simulator when it also runs inside the same Docker container as syncd or sai_thrift server;
+- running TCs with/without traffic on ASIC simulator when it also runs inside the same Docker container as syncd or sai_thrift server

 The client-server mode **CAN** be used in all the cases defined for the standalone mode, and **MUST** be used in case of:
-- running TCs with traffic (with `--traffic` option) on HW;
+- running TCs with traffic (with `--traffic` option) on HW
-- running TCs with traffic on ASIC simulator when it also runs inside the same Docker container as syncd or sai_thrift server but exposes ports outside the container;
+- running TCs with traffic on ASIC simulator when it also runs inside the same Docker container as syncd or sai_thrift server but exposes ports outside the container

 # Representative Use-Cases
 ## Virtual DUT, SW Traffic Generator